Jagiellonia Białystok: 1980s

+2000s and 2010s

-In 2007, the team advanced to the first tier, where they still are today.
+In 2007, the team advanced to the first tier.
 The first season back the team finished 14th place with 27 points.
 The following year was better where the club finished 8th with 34 points.
 In 2009, the club was punished with a deduction of 10 points following a corruption scandal, committed by the previous president of the club.
-The first success of the club was the 2009–10 season where Jagiellonia won the Polish Cup, beating Pogon Szczecin thanks to a goal from Andrius Skerla.
+The first success of the club was the 2009–10 season where Jagiellonia won the Polish Cup, beating Pogoń Szczecin thanks to a goal from Andrius Skerla.
 The 2014–15 season was the second most successful season Jagiellonia saw finishing 3rd place.
 In the 2016–17 season Jagiellonia were runners up for the first time in the club's history.
 Jagiellonia won the Polish Cup and finished 3rd and 2nd when coached by Michał Probierz.

 Ireneusz Mamrot became the club's new coach in June 2017.
 With Mamrots' guidance the club won the silver medal as runners up in a very tight race for the Polish championship, thus earning them a spot in the Europa League for the 2nd time in a row.

+In the 2018–19 season, Jagiellonia Białystok drew an average home league attendance of 9,458.
 In January 2019, Rafał Grzyb, having the most caps for the club and long time captain became the club's new assistant coach, officially retiring from playing football.
 On 23 August 2019, Jesús Imaz scored the first hat-trick in the club's history in the Ekstraklasa.